jnaidu/IoTGitBook/attribute_type.md

 }
 ```
 ## GET: SEARCH ATTRIBUTE TYPE
-This method is used search attribute types based on the given filter parameters.
+This method is used to search attribute types based on the given filter parameters.

 URI: /attributeTypes